Animist Psychology

 - Examine biases in psychotherapy toward scientism and materialism

-- Consider adverse impacts for clients from failing to address this bias
+- Consider the adverse impacts for clients from failing to address this bias

 - Explore ways to utilize foundational practices without religious imposition